 Poor communication abilities.

-Absence of availability.
+Lack of availability.

-Disinterest when an offer is under contract.
+Disinterest when a deal is under agreement.

-Evaluating the Agreement
+Reviewing the Agreement

 Preparing to Purchase or Sell